feathery-org/slate/source/index.html.md

 }
 ```

-Get session data for a user, including all forms and their progress
+Get form session data for a user, including all forms and their progress

 ### HTTP Request